vdhamer/Photo-Club-Hub/Photo Club Hub/Documentation/FAQ_en.md

 Yes.
 You do that by extending the Level 1 list.
 Please only add museums that are clearly interesting for photography.</p>

-In principle all Dutch photography museums should already be on the Level 1 list.
-Currently only a few well-known photo museums in e.g. Germany, the US and Japan are included.
+Currently only a few well-known photo museums in e.g. Germany, the US and Japan are included although the list of Dutch photography museums should be relatively complete.
 </details></p>

 </li><li>